 The EBA was incorporated into the broader CBA between the parties.
 Both the EBA and the more general CBA had a durational clause.
 A separate supplemental group insurance agreement was also incorporated into the CBA and described medical benefits and plan options available to eligible employees and retirees.
 This group insurance agreement contained a provision that “[i]f the Collective Bargaining Agreement is canceled in whole or in part benefits hereunder will immediately cease.”

 The Second Circuit, using principles of general contract interpretation, emphasized that the EBA provided lifetime medical covered “as now in effect or as hereafter modified by the parties.”
 Furthermore, because the EBA contained affirmative language stating that retiree medical benefits will continue “for the life of the retiree or surviving spouse,” this language trumped any durational limitation of the CBA more generally.
 The language in the supplemental group insurance agreement did not change the analysis, because, among other reasons, this clause just articulates that if the CBA were cancelled, the supplemental group insurance agreement would not continue either.
 It did not permit the company to unilaterally amend the retirees’ benefits.

-Accordingly, the Second Circuit permanently enjoyed Honeywell from terminating medical coverage for union retirees who retired before the CBA expired.
+Accordingly, the Second Circuit permanently enjoined Honeywell from terminating medical coverage for union retirees who retired before the CBA expired.
 It also temporarily enjoined the company from terminating medical coverage for union retirees who retired after the CBA expired and remanded the case to the district court for further proceedings on that issue.